Python and Python Packages¶

 To use git to clone into the project simply run the following commands (in the example below the Python files will go into ~/ECCOv4-py/)

 > mkdir ~/ECCOv4-py > cd ~/ECCOv4-py > git clone https://github.com/ECCO-GROUP/ECCOv4-py.git

 Option 2: Download the repository using git (not recommended)¶

 > mkdir ~/ECCOv4-py > cd ~/ECCOv4-py > wget https://github.com/ECCO-GROUP/ECCOv4-py/archive/master.zip > unzip master.zip > rm master.zip

-Option 3: Use the pip Python package tool (not recommended)¶
+Option 3: Use the pip Python package tool (not at all recommended)¶

 ecco_v4_py is available via the conda package management system (see https://anaconda.org/conda-forge/ecco_v4_py ) Installing using conda should install all of the required dependencies.

 conda install ecco_v4_py

 While conda is recommended because it automatically installs the required the GEOS (Geometry Engine) and PROJ (generic coordinate transformation software) binary libraries, you can install those libraries yourself.

 Instructions for installing the GEOS library can be found on the geos website.